javocruz/frutas-prohibidas-mvp/README.md

 - At least one approval is required before merging
 - Branches must be up to date before merging
 - Status checks must pass before merging
+- Code review is required for all changes